Residential Status Under Income Tax Act

 For a Resident

-A resident will be taxed in India on his total income, which includes money generated in India as well as income obtained outside of India.
+A resident will be taxed in India on their total income, including income generated in India and income obtained outside India.

 For NR and RNOR

-Their tax burden in India is limited to the income they make in the country.
+Their tax burden in India is limited to income earned in the country.
 They are not required to pay any tax in India on their international earnings.
-Also, in the event of double taxation of income, when the same income is taxed in India and overseas, one may rely on the Double Taxation Avoidance Agreement (DTAA) that India would have signed with the other nation to avoid paying taxes twice.
+Also, in the event of double taxation of income, when the same income is taxed in India and another country, one may rely on the Double Taxation Avoidance Agreement (DTAA) that India has signed with that country to avoid paying taxes twice.

 How to Calculate the Residential Status of an Individual?

-• First, it is noted if the individual falls under the category of exceptions for primary conditions.
+• First, it is noted whether the individual falls under the exceptions for primary conditions.

 • After which, it is noted if they satisfy the basic condition of 182 days or more.
-If they do come under the classification, they would be treated as a resident or a non-resident.
+If they fall under the classification, they would be treated as residents or non-residents.